enaix/tg-remote-ssh/README.md

 ## Not Linux

-Unfortunately, other OS are not supported
+Unfortunately, other operating systems are not supported, but you may manually add these 4 services to autostart.

 ## Configuration